 More and more employers have been ditching resumes in favor of tools and assessments capable of giving them a more accurate feel for how a specific candidate would perform in a role.

 One tactic that’s been growing in popularity?
-Setting up short, on-the-job tasks that applicants need to complete.
+Setting up short skills-based challenges that applicants need to complete.

 These assessments are improving your candidate experience (and removing the stressful pain for candidates of needing to create a resume), while also giving you added insight into their job-specific skills and whether or not they’re a true fit for that rule.